PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Throwing Skill

-Skill network learns to determine the location and velocity of ball thrown with given initial angle and velocity at any time queried.
+Skill network learns to determine the location and velocity of a ball thrown with given initial angle and velocity, at any time queried.

 GIF 3